max-remote/course-project/README.md

     * Filtering by some parameters and searching by name on each list screen.
 If there is no data on the specified parameters need to display information about it on the screen
     * Supporting caching and work without internet
     * Pull-to-Refresh function on all screens
-    * Use Dagger2 for DI
+    * Support Dagger2 for DI